CurlyMenace/WPFSokoban/README.md

 -----------------------------------------

 TBD:
--Need to tidy up the input handling to reduce the clutter and possibly incorporate more expressive object orientation instead of working on int 2d arrays.
+Need to tidy up the input handling to reduce the clutter and possibly incorporate more expressive object orientation instead of working on int 2d arrays.
--Goal detection
+Goal detection
--Do either a global state stack or implement command pattern to allow for undo functionality -Load maps from file
+Do either a global state stack or implement command pattern to allow for undo functionality Load maps from file
--Possibly a map generator
+Possibly a map generator